James Boasberg

-James Emanuel "Jeb" Boasberg (born February 20, 1963) is the chief judge of the United States District Court for the District of Columbia.
-He served as the Presiding Judge of the United States Foreign Intelligence Surveillance Court from 2020 to 2021 and is a former associate judge on the Superior Court of the District of Columbia.
+James Emanuel "Jeb" Boasberg (born 1963) is an American lawyer and jurist serving as the chief judge of the United States District Court for the District of Columbia.
+He was appointed in 2011 by President Barack Obama and was unanimously confirmed by the U.S. Senate.
+Boasberg previously served as a judge of the Superior Court of the District of Columbia, having been appointed by President George W. Bush.